Office of the Registrar

 Students wishing to take a course at CGU must obtain permission to enroll.
 CGU courses are not available for registration via the portal.
 Complete and submit a CGU Course Registration Request Form to the Registrar's Office at or after your pre-registration appointment time.
 Forms will be accepted until the add deadline each semester.
 For the full CGU policy regarding undergraduate enrollment in CGU courses, visit this page: Undergraduates Registering for CGU Classes.

-Science majors must complete a science thesis (Biology, Chemistry, Neuroscience, or Physics 188L and 190L; or Biology, Chemistry, Neuroscience, or Physics 191).
+Science majors must complete a science thesis (Biology, Chemistry, Environmental Analysis, Neuroscience, or Physics 188L and 190L; or Biology, Chemistry, Environmental Analysis, Neuroscience, or Physics 191).
 All two-semester science theses include labs and lab fees.
 Science majors make all thesis arrangements through the Keck Science Department and must register for the appropriate course.

 Use the links below to open a printable PDF of the course schedule.